 - Contributors: The author and co-authors and other (i.e. editors, illustrators, translators, etc. who merit consideration.

 - Category: Drill down and select ultra-specific sub-categories for your book rather than selecting a high level / generic category.
 This will help your book rank higher and get found by people with an interest in your specific sub-niche.

-B. Uploading and Previewing Book Content Before Going Live
+B. Uploading and Previewing Your Amazon Kindle Book Before Going Live

 Amazon offers a Digital Rights management service that helps prevent illegal copying and plagiarizing of your material.
 Also, it offers an online preview tool that lets you see your book as customers will see it while browsing on their Kindle readers, iPads, and other electronic devices.
 Alternatively, you can preview your e-book on your own Kindle device by downloading a preview tool from the site.

-It's recommended that you enable the digital rights management to help prevent unauthorized sharing of your digital book.
+It's recommended that you enable the digital rights management to help prevent unauthorized sharing of your Amazon Kindle book.